abbotkinneydude/hw9-good-readme-generator/README.md

     <li>Usage</li>
     <li>Contributions</li>
     </ol>
-<li>Once all questions have been answered, a "README — Title (based on the title entered).md" will be generated in the application folder</li>
+<li>Once all questions have been answered, a "README — Title (based on the title entered).md" will be generated in the application folder (screenshot #3).</li>
 </ul>

 <p><i>Refer to index.js (javascript file) for code dissection.</i></p>